-Remote Pilots are to maintain a minimum currency of 2:00 hours flight time in a rolling 3 calendar month period.
-Staff Continuation Training (SCT) shall be organised by the Accountable Manager when deemed necessary; for example, mountain flying training, fixed wing conversion.
-If new equipment is procured the Accountable Manager may authorise externally sourced training.
+Remote Pilots are required to maintain a minimum currency of 2:00 hours flight time in a rolling 3 calendar month period of time.
+This will ensure a level of competency and proficiency.
+For those qualified to fly multiple types of UAS a more stringent currency of 2:00 hours flight time in a rolling 3-month period, for each type will apply.

+Staff Continuation Training (SCT) shall be organized by the Accountable Manager when in his opinion it is deemed necessary; for example, mountain flying training, fixed wing conversion.
+If new equipment is procured the Accountable Manger may authorise externally sourced training; may be with the manufacturer to gain an in depth understanding of capabilities and performance